 President Donald Trump campaigned on dismantling DEI, and from day one since returning to the White House, he's issued several executive orders looking to follow through.

-The three grants in question come from the Education Department's Teacher Quality Partnership Program (TQP), Supporting Effective Educator Development Program (SEED), and the Teacher and School Leader Incentive Program (TSL).
+The three grants in question are from the Education Department's Teacher Quality Partnership Program (TQP), the Supporting Effective Educator Development Program (SEED), and the Teacher and School Leader Incentive Program (TSL).

-This is how the judge describes what the grant money is used for:
+This is how the judge described what the grant money is used for:

 SEED Grant: